 One of my favorite articles is John Relethford’s 2009 Race and global patterns of phenotypic variation.
 It’s readable, concise, up-to-date, and provides a perhaps better short phrase for teaching race as a “culturally constructed label that crudely and imprecisely describes real variation” (2009:20).

 Another favorite article for teaching race is the fantastic How Race Becomes Biology: Embodiment of Social Inequality by Clarence Gravlee.
 Gravlee’s article won the 2010 Rudolf Virchow Award as a best article in Medical Anthropology, and was the most downloaded article for the year in the American Journal of Physical Anthropology.
-For 2012, it is also anthologized in the four-field Applying Anthropology: An Introductory Reader.
-This is one reason to consider adopting that reader, which I have done for my current Introduction to Anthropology course.
+It is also anthologized in the four-field Applying Anthropology: An Introductory Reader.
+This is one reason to consider adopting that reader, and I did use Gravlee’s article in my 2014 Introduction to Anthropology course.

 For biological anthropology textbooks, my preferred sections for teaching race would be “Just How Different is Different?
 (On Race)” in The Alternative Introduction to Biological Anthropology (Jonathan Marks, 2010:236-255) and “Race and Human Variation” in The Human Species: An Introduction to Biological Anthropology (John Relethford, 2012:333-353).
 Adam Van Arsdale, an anthropology blogger and a professor who has a lot of experience teaching race in biological anthropology, uses the Jonathan Marks Alternative Introduction.
 It’s also a relatively inexpensive text.
 Relethford’s textbook includes a summary of his work in the Race Reconciled volume, is well written and nicely illustrated.